 - Elif – tall and elegant, friendship

 If you are thinking about learning Turkish or other languages, waste no more time and check out the Ling App to get started today!

 Ling is a language learning app designed to help all language learners from beginning their language learning journeys.
-The app consists of various engaging activities, such as writing and listening exercises, quick quizzes, and an AI chatbot to practice your conversation skills with.
-The Ling App offers you everything you're looking for in a language learning app.
+The app consists of various engaging activities, such as writing and listening exercises, quick quizzes, and an AI chatbot to practice your conversation skills.
+The Ling app offers you everything you want in a language learning app.

 Also, don’t forget to check out our Turkish blog for weekly articles related to the Turkish language and culture!